Marine Weather Warnings - Wind Warning for Land Areas

 Severe Weather Warning

-for people in the Barkly and Simpson forecast districts.
+for people in the Simpson and Lasseter forecast districts.

-The Severe Weather Warning for the Simpson forecast district has been
+The Severe Weather Warning for the Simpson and Lasseter forecast districts has

-cancelled, but the situation will continue to be monitored and further warnings
+been cancelled, but the situation will continue to be monitored and further

 The Northern Territory Emergency Service advises that people should: